Quick start with SpharaPy

 dict_keys(['vertlist', 'trilist'])

-The simple, triangulated surface consists of 131 vertices and 232 triangles and is the triangulation of a hemisphere of an unit ball.
+The simple, triangulated surface consists of 131 vertices and 232 triangles and is the triangulation of a hemisphere of a unit ball.

 vertices = (131, 3)